blue-harvest-bluedev/java-sb-rest-bedrock/README.md

 bedrock-sb-java-base: Contains the base dependencies and plugins required to build, test and run the application.

+bedrock-sb-java-rest: Adding dependencies needed to expose a REST API endpoints and create swagger documentation.

 #### Source code

 bedrock-sb-java-base: Contains the main application class.

+bedrock-sb-java-rest: Adding domain classes, custom exception handler and configuration for swagger documentation.

 #### .gitignore

 Excludes the most common clutter from source control management.

+#### ErrorResponse

+Response body that the application returns when an exception occurs

 ## Update strategy